CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

 ## Using the inline Dockerfile method

 It is possible to create a new build using a Dockerfile provided in the command line.
-By doing this, the `Dockerfile` itself will be embedded in the Build object, so there is no need for an external Got repository.
+By doing this, the `Dockerfile` itself will be embedded in the Build object, so there is no need for an external Git repository.

 ```bash
 oc new-build -D $'FROM centos:7'